 Considering international health insurance over a local medical plan

 Local health plans are designed to cover a local national, not an expatriate who may want to seek medical treatment back in his or her home country or in another country.
-Almost all local health plans will not allow an expatriate to seek medical care outside the country of domicile.
+Almost all local health plans will not allow an expatriate to find medical care outside the state of domicile.
 If you are an expatriate living in a less developed country, it is even more important to obtain an international health plan that will allow for global medical treatment because the local medical facilities may not be up to western standards.
-You may also require a plan that will provide medical evacuation coverage in case the local hospitals are not able to adequately treat your medical condition.
-Evacuation coverage is a key feature of any expatriate insurance plan.
+You may also require a program that will provide medical evacuation coverage in case the local hospitals are not able to adequately treat your medical condition.
+Evacuation coverage is a crucial feature of any expatriate insurance plan.

-Not only will international health insurance plans provide flexible worldwide coverage and freedom of comprehensive world-class services, they come with the peace of mind that expats require.
+Not only will international health insurance plans provide flexible worldwide coverage and freedom of comprehensive, world-class services, but they also come with the peace of mind that expats require.
 It is also important that you obtain an expat health plan that will allow for medical reimbursement from the local and global medical facilities.
 This will help you maintain a successful international experience for you and your family.

 Expat Financial offers a variety of international insurance health insurance plans on a group or individual basis.
 To maximize your expat experience and avoid unforeseen risks and costs, please contact us today to discuss your international insurance needs and requirements.
-Toll free number: 1-800-232-9415 or email [email protected]
+Toll-free number: 1-800-232-9415 or email [email protected]